shanep-web/shanep-web.github.io/_lessons/lesson16.md

 ## Deliverables

-At the end of this lab you should have completed your starter project template.
+At the end of this lab you should have completed your starter project template and made some progress on your tutorial.